-I also give lectures on the topic of climate and environmental impact of agriculture and food production at SLU, Uppsala University and Karolinska Institutet.
+I also give lectures on the topic of climate and environmental impact of agriculture and food production and consumption at SLU, Uppsala University and Karolinska Institutet.

 I hold a MSc in Engineering Physics from Uppsala University.
 After graduating in 1999, I worked for ten years in the IT and telecom industry with product and project management.
 I began my doctoral studies at SLU in 2008 and in 2013 I defended my thesis Analysing the carbon footprint of food - Insight for consumer communication.